How long until booze to-go goes bye-bye?

 Though this plan details the reintroduction of many concessions and activities, it doesn’t mention much about adopted provisions along the road to Phase Out, like an end date for curbside liquor sales.

-KSN has reached out Kansas Department of Revenue but has yet to receive an updated statement.
+The order, made effective May 26, says curbside service is to remain until June 13, two days before Kansas expects to enter Phase Three of the Ad Astra Plan, or until the expiration of the statewide State of Disaster Emergency declaration.

+When asked if any policy makers were discussing legalizing curbside liquor in the future, Public Information Officer, Kansas Department of Revenue, Zach Fletcher told KSN that “legislators may be talking amongst themselves but I’m not aware of ongoing discussions.”

-Gov. Kelly is calling a special legislative session June 3 in hopes the legislature will extend her disaster declaration to January 2021.
-Phase four, or Phase Out, is currently set to begin no earlier than June 29, 2020.
+Gov. Kelly is calling a special legislative session June 3 in hopes the legislature will extend the disaster declaration to January 2021.
+Phase four, or Phase Out, is currently set to begin no earlier than June 29.

-Sedgwick County plans to follow the Ad Astra Plan without imposing any additional limits, a decision that left up to counties by the governor.
+Sedgwick County plans to follow the Ad Astra Plan without imposing any additional limits, a decision recently left up to counties by the governor.

 LATEST STORIES: